-Lower end of the thigh bone -- This bone is called the femur.
+Lower end of the thigh bone -- This bone is known as the femur.
 The replacement part is usually made of metal.

 Upper side of the shin bone, which is known as the large bone in your lower leg -- This bone is called the tibia.
 The replacement part is generally produced from metal and strong plastic.

 Back side of your kneecap -- Your kneecap is called the patella.
 The replacement part is usually produced from a strong plastic.

 You will not experience any pain during the surgical procedure.
 You will have one of these two types of anesthesia:

 General anesthesia -- This means you will be asleep and unable to feel any pain.